ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 - X feel better right now, make your life easier
 - X how spirits need to take care of themselves / nutrition  - I will explain self-care
 - X about our common enemies and how to destroy them / spirit war
-- how to fight spirits that cannot be destroyed / spirit war
 - X about your kind and other kinds
 - X how to protect your humans
-- Human vs person
 - Need a "cue" for meditation

 ####### Almost ready